Bogdanp/awesome-advent-of-code/.github/CONTRIBUTING.md

 The last commit times are automatically updated every hour.
 You don't need to make new PRs to update your entry.

-Note: if you're adding a repository to previous years, such as 2019 or 2020, you'll need to provide the full link format, as in the non-GH example above.
+When adding a repository to previous years, you need to provide the full link format, as in the non-GH example above.
 This applies to both GitHub and non-GH repositories.